 Eighty-three of the scaphoid fractures were managed surgically[9,10,22-26,28]; the reported surgical techniques included ORIF (n = 50)[22-25,28] and PSF (n = 33)[9,10,26].

 PSF was performed in three studies[9,10,26], of which two reported on surgical technique and post-operative rehabilitation[9,10].
-Both studies performed the technique through a minimal incision over the distal pole of the scaphoid, and used a cannulated scaphoid screw for fixation[9,10].
+Both studies performed the technique through a minimal incision over the distal pole of the scaphoid and used a cannulated scaphoid screw for fixation[9,10].
 Post-operatively, Adolfsson et al[10] immobilised patients for 3 wk full time in a below elbow plaster splint, then 3 wk part time with a removable plastic splint during sports or vigorous activities; McQueen et al[9] used no immobilisation post-operatively, encouraging patient to mobilise as able.
 McQueen et al[9] advocated referral to physiotherapy post-operatively if clinically indicated.

 ORIF was performed in five studies[22-25,28], of which four reported on surgical technique and post-operative rehabilitation[22-25].
 Three studies used a volar (Russe-Type) approach to the scaphoid[22-24]; one used a dorsal approach[25].
 All studies performed fixation with a scaphoid screw[22-25].
-Post-operative immobilisation regimes comprised: a below elbow spica splint for 7 to 10 days followed by a resting splint as needed[22,23]; below elbow cast immobilisation for 1 to 7 wk (mean 4 wk) with duration of cast immobilisation based on the intra-operative findings and the clinical judgement of the responsible surgeon[24]; a below-elbow plaster splint for 2 wk, followed by a removable forearm splint for 2 to 4 wk[25].
+Post-operative immobilisation regimes comprised: a below elbow spica splint for 7 d to 10 d followed by a resting splint as needed[22,23]; below elbow cast immobilisation for 1 wk to 7 wk (mean 4 wk) with duration of cast immobilisation based on the intra-operative findings and the clinical judgement of the responsible surgeon[24]; a below-elbow plaster splint for 2 wk, followed by a removable forearm splint for 2 wk to 4 wk[25].
 Formal physiotherapy programmes were described in three studies[22,23,25].

 Functional assessment

 Three studies used formal validated scoring systems to assess functional outcomes post intervention[9,24,25].
 Two studies reported on scaphoid fractures treated with ORIF[24,25]; the other study was a randomised controlled trial comparing conservative vs surgical management[9].
-The functional scores used included the Disabilities of the Arm, Shoulder and Hand (DASH) Score[25], the Mayo wrist score[24], the modified Green/O’Brien score[9] and a Visual Analogue Score for Pain[25].
+The functional scores used included the Disabilities of the Arm, Shoulder and Hand Score[25], the Mayo wrist score[24], the modified Green/O’Brien score[9] and a Visual Analogue Score for Pain[25].

 Return rates to sport

-Conservative management: The RRS for conservatively-managed scaphoid fractures are provided in Table 4 and figure 2a.
-RRSs to pre-injury level of sport for each conservative management method are provided in Table 4 and Figure 2b.
+Conservative management: The RRS for conservatively-managed scaphoid fractures are provided in Table 4 and Figure 2a.
+RRS to pre-injury level of sport for each conservative management method are provided in Table 4 and Figure 2b.

 For the “conservative” synthesis cohort, the RRS was 90% (69/77).
 For patients who returned to sport in a cast, the RRS was 89% (25/28).
 For patients who returned to sports after cast removal, the RRS was 90% (44/49).